NicholasAKovacs/Skynet/README.md

 This project performs an in-depth analysis of international air passenger traffic to and from the United States, spanning from 1990 to the present.
 The core goal is to understand the key drivers of air travel, model historical trends, and forecast future passenger volume.
 The analysis pays special attention to the significant impact of the COVID-19 pandemic on global travel patterns.

-This repository serves as a personal project to develop and apply advanced data science and machine learning techniques, with a long-term vision of adapting this framework for epidemiological modeling.
+This project serves as a launchpad for more advanced analyses and is open to contributions from anyone looking to enhance their skills in data science, statistics, machine learning, and deep learning.

 ![International Passenger Volume Over Time](./results/intl_flight_passengers_by_year_month.png)